yuan-xiaohan/nnUnet-OnWindows/README.md

 nnU-Net expects datasets in a structured format.

+You should move splits_final.pkl to nnUNet_preprocessed fold for training.

 ### 3.Run nnUNet_plan_and_preprocess.py in "experiment_planning"

 To create subfolders with preprocessed data for the 2D U-Net as well as all applicable 3D U-Nets.